habit20/TodoListPage/README.md

 # TodoListPage
-It's clone of the chrome app Momentum on Vanilla Js
+It's clone of the chrome app Momentum on Vanilla JS. <br>
+Made with help of teacher Nicolás Serrano Arévalo in Nomad Coders.

 ## Features
 * Real-time Clock